lydiawilliamsonsawyer/lydiawilliamsonsawyer.github.io/another-page.md

 **The London School of Economics and Political Science** — 2024-2026
 MSc Culture and Society (part-time)
-Awarded distinction in first year.
+Awarded distinction in first year

 **University of Cambridge, Sidney Sussex College** — 2017-2020
 First-Class Honours BA in Human, Social and Political Sciences
-Awarded James Johnson Scholarship for high ranking in the Order of Merit.
+Awarded James Johnson Scholarship for high ranking in the Order of Merit

 **Work**